 You may be able to hold more than one party liable for your accident, depending on the circumstances.
 Naming multiple defendants can increase the odds of recovering maximum compensation for your injuries.

-Connecticut has a comparative fault rule.
-This means that if the jury determines that the accident is partially your fault, you may get a percentage deducted from your compensation.
+Connecticut follows a comparative negligence rule for personal injury cases.
+This means that even if the jury determines that the accident is partially your fault, you may still receive an award, but it will be reduced by your percentage of fault.

-For example, if it were determined that your compensation was $100,000, but that you were 20% at fault, you would receive $80,000.
-These numbers are purely hypothetical and may not reflect actual case results.
+For example, if it were determined that your compensation was $100,000, but that you were 20% at fault, you could receive $80,000.
+However, if you are greater than 50% at fault, you are barred from recovering compensation under Connecticut law.

 - Event data recorder